AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * When creating a recurring delivery in a workflow, linked to an Adobe Experience Manager content, content approval status is now checked before sending.
 * Database connection limit is now aligned with the Campaign package to avoid connection errors.
-* Added a consistency check while creating indexes in custom resources and improved error message.
+* Added a consistency check while creating indexes in custom resources and improved the error messages.

 **Other changes**